SathyaseelanRamachandran/Ticket_booking_sys/README.md

 # Personal_Detail_Identifier
-the program is targeted for every citizen in a country with registered ID(identification card with number) The program was developed upon request of code owner with features implemented as:
+The program is targeted for every citizen in a country with registered ID(identification card with number) The program was developed upon request of code owner with features implemented as:

 1) Enable user to enter 12 registered digit without any space